 Maddow may develop her lead story for 15 to 18 minutes, at times, with evangelical ardor.
 Among her many expressive attributes:

-- her smile, upper-teeth-revealing, an open-mouthed, open-faced Midwestern-ness that says she knows most viewers (we’re viewers, not listeners) agree with her, but how in hell’s half-acre do others manage not to?
+- Her smile, upper-teeth-revealing, an open-mouthed, open-faced Midwestern-ness that says she known most viewers (we’re viewers, not listeners) agree with her, but how in hell’s half-acre do others manage not to?